 Design wins.
 To continue to grow our revenue, we must continue to achieve design wins for our MRAM products.
 We consider a design win to occur when an original equipment manufacturer (OEM) or contract manufacturer notifies us that it has qualified one of our products as a component in a product or system for production.
-We believe we are dependent on the adoption of our 256Mb and 1Gb MRAM products by our customers to secure design wins.
 Because the life cycles for our customers' products can last for many years, if these products have successful commercial introductions, we expect to continue to generate revenues over an extended period of time for each successful design win.
-Any delay in the development of our 1Gb MRAM product, or failure of our customers to adopt our 1Gb MRAM products, could inhibit revenue growth or cause declines, which would significantly harm our business and prevent us from becoming profitable.
+Any delay in the development of our products, or failure of our customers to adopt our products, could inhibit revenue growth or cause declines, which would significantly harm our business.
 In the fourth quarter of 2017, we recorded revenue for our first sale of 40nm 256Mb STT-MRAM products and we are in process of ramping up production in 2018.

 Customer acceptance of our technology and customer product success.
 For our customers to use our products, they may have to redesign certain components of their existing designs.
-We have established relationships with several controller companies, including Broadcom (formerly LSI and Avago), Marvell and Microsemi (formerly PMC-Sierra), and IP core companies, including Cadence, Synopsys, and Northwest Logic, and FPGA manufacturers, including Xilinx and Altera (now part of Intel), to accelerate the integration of our MRAM solutions into our customers end products.
+We have established relationships with several storage controller and Field Programmable Gate Array (FPGA) companies, including Xilinx, Lattice and Rizwan as well as IP core companies, including Cadence, Synopsys, and Northwest Logic, to facilitate the integration of our MRAM solutions into our customers end products.
 Delays in our customers' design cycles may have adverse effects on the demand, and therefore sales, of our products.

 Customer concentration.
 A relatively small number of end customers have historically accounted for a significant percentage of our revenue.
-Revenue, including through distributors, from four of our customers collectively, accounted for approximately 18.8% of our total revenue in the three months ended March 31, 2018, respectively.
-None of these customers accounted for in excess of 10% of our total revenue in the three months ended March 31, 2018.
-Revenue, including through distributors, from five of our customers collectively, accounted for 35.9% of our total revenue in the three months ended March 31, 2017, respectively.
-One of these customers accounted for in excess of 10% of our total revenue in the three months ended March 31, 2017.
-It would be difficult to replace lost revenue resulting from the loss, reduction, cancellation or delay in purchase orders by any one of these customers.
+Revenue, including through distributors, from four of our end customers collectively, accounted for approximately 21% and 35% of our total revenue in the three and nine months ended September 30, 2018, respectively.
+One of these end customers accounted for in excess of 10% of our total revenue in the three months ended September 30, 2018.
+Two of these end customers accounted for in excess of 10% of our total revenue in the nine months ended September 30, 2018.
+Revenue, including through distributors, from five of our end customers collectively, accounted for 32% and 34% of our total revenue in the three and nine months ended September 30, 2017, respectively.
+None of these end customers accounted for in excess of 10% of our total revenue in the three and nine months ended September 30, 2017.
+It would be difficult to replace lost revenue resulting from the loss, reduction, cancellation or delay in purchase orders by any one of these end customers.
 Consolidation among our customers may further concentrate our customer base and expose us to increased risks relating to increased customer concentration.
 In addition, any significant pricing pressure exerted by a significant customer could adversely affect our operating results.